nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Saving the data

-NotioNUS data are saved in the hard disk automatically after any command that changes the data.
+NotionUS data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 ### Editing the data file

-NotioNUS data are saved as a JSON file `[JAR file location]/data/notionusdata.json`.
+NotionUS data are saved as a JSON file `[JAR file location]/data/NotionUSdata.json`.
 Advanced users are welcome to update data directly by editing that data file.

 **Caution:**
-If your changes to the data file makes its format invalid, NotioNUS will discard all data and start with an empty data file at the next run.
+If your changes to the data file makes its format invalid, NotionUS will discard all data and start with an empty data file at the next run.

 ### Archiving data files `[coming in v2.0]`

-_Details coming soon ..._

-### Find tasks by name `[coming in v2.0]`

 _Details coming soon ..._